CHAPTER CONTENTS

 The information in this chapter is intended as a general overview and is not intended to be a substitute for professional legal advice.
 A person concerned about defamation should seek specific advice from a solicitor.

-In October 2025, the Defamation and Other Legislation Amendment Bill 2025 (2025 Bill) was referred to the Queensland Parliamentary Committee for consideration.
-The proposed amendments will align Queensland’s defamation laws with those in other Australian jurisdictions.
+In December 2025, the Defamation and Other Legislation Amendment Act 2025 (Qld) commenced.
+It introduces changes that align Queensland’s defamation laws with those in other Australian jurisdictions.

-- exempt digital intermediaries from defamation for the publication of digital matter in certain circumstances (e.g. they did not take an active role in the publication)
+• exempting digital intermediaries from defamation in certain circumstances (e.g. where they did not take an active role in the publishing the defamatory matter)

-- protect victims of sexual harassment and assault who speak up in good faith from defamation proceedings where the incident has been reported to the police
+• protecting from defamation proceedings victims of sexual harassment and assault who speak up in good faith where the incident has been reported to police